angrybacon/doomsday-wiki/markdown/chapters/02-ddft/04-echo.md

 This pile will start out identically to our other, casting Echo to draw a fresh 7.
 Unfortunately, there are 9 cards left due to those pesky useless cards that had been in your hand.
-If you have the Oracle and the means to cast it, great, There are 2 cards left, so if the Oracle survives, you win.
+If you have the oracle and the means to cast it, great, There are 2 cards left, so if the oracle survives, you win.
 But there are 2 "fail cases", outcomes where you simply can't win:

 1. The 2 remaining cards are Ponder and Thassa's Oracle